ezyy-cloud/gringo/README.md

 ## 🧩 Progressive Web App

-GringoX is configured as a Progressive Web App, offering:
+Gringo is configured as a Progressive Web App, offering:
 - Offline functionality
 - Installation on home screen
 - Fast loading